evogelsa/dcs-real-weather/cmd/realweather/README.md

     * `realweather.log.level`: string
       * What log level to show.
 Must be either `"debug"`, `"info"`, `"warn"`, or `"error"`.
+  * `realweather.other`: table
+    * This is a section for general settings regarding Real Weather's operation
+    * `realweather.other.clean-on-start`: boolean
+      * If true, Real Weather will try to clean up old temporary files from previous runs.
+Warning: Enabling this will prevent you from recovering previous missions that Real Weather was working on when it was interrupted or killed.
 * `api`: table
   * The API section defines how Real Weather will get data to translate into your mission.